clonetrooper67/JAM/README.md

 -Image storage and access

 Most importantly, Firebase works off of a single Google account.
-The Firebase dashboard let's the admin edit posts, delete and add users, as well as delete pictures.
+The Firebase dashboard lets the admin edit posts, delete and add users, as well as delete pictures.
 In addition, Firebase also provides analytics on app usage.

-Firebase uses propritary tokens to authenticate users:
+Firebase uses proprietary tokens to authenticate users:
-"Created by Firebase when a user signs in to a Firebase app.
+"Created by Firebase when a user signs into a Firebase app.
 These tokens are signed JWTs that securely identify a user in a Firebase project.
 These tokens contain basic profile information for a user, including the user's ID string, which is unique to the Firebase project.
 Because the integrity of ID tokens can be verified, you can send them to a backend server to identify the currently signed-in user." --Firebase Documentation

 <b>To Do:</b>